gsighele/MCP/README.md

 ### My LLM never uses some tools

 Assuming all tools are enabled in your MCP client but your LLM still never uses some tools, it's likely your LLM favors some tools over others, which is pretty common when an LLM is trained with a specific set of tools.
 For example, we rarely see `parallel_*` tools being used organically by LLMs unless they are explicitly instructed to do so.
+[Some research says LLMs must be trained to use `parallel_*`](https://arxiv.org/abs/2508.09303).
 In Cursor, you can add the following rule to your `.mdc` file:

 ```text
 ---